HELP CHILDREN AFFECTED BY THE SYRIA AND TÜRKIYE EARTHQUAKES

-Millions of children are still in need of urgent humanitarian support months after two devastating earthquakes hit northern Syria and south-east Türkiye in February 2023.
+Millions of children are still in need of urgent humanitarian support months after two devastating earthquakes hit northern Syria and south-eastern Türkiye in February 2023.
 With your support, UNICEF has been working tirelessly to provide safe water, hygiene kits, vaccines and psychosocial support to children and families affected by this crisis.

 THE IMPACT OF THE SYRIA AND TÜRKIYE EARTHQUAKES